acad2/pride/docs/mpre/base.md

 	  information in the environment

 	- The alert method, which makes logging and statements of varying verbosity simple and straight forward.
-Alerts also include options for callback methods and instructions

-	- The method known as parallel_method.
+	- parallel_method calls.
 This method is used in a similar capacity to Instruction objects, but the call happens immediately and the return value from the specified method is available